gcpinckert/js239_contacts_manager/README.md

 ### Known Bugs

-- There is a often a bt of a delay based on how often we are querying the database
+- There is a often a bt of a delay: ways to make things more efficient?

 ### Done